hapostgres/pg_auto_failover/docs/ref/pg_autoctl.rst

 pg_autoctl provides the following commands::

+  pg_autoctl
   + create    Create a pg_auto_failover node, or formation
   + drop      Drop a pg_auto_failover node, or formation
   + config    Manages the pg_autoctl configuration
   + show      Show pg_auto_failover information
   + enable    Enable a feature on a formation
   + disable   Disable a feature on a formation
   + get       Get a pg_auto_failover node, or formation setting
   + set       Set a pg_auto_failover node, or formation setting
-  + perform  Perform an action orchestrated by the monitor run      Run the pg_autoctl service (monitor or keeper) watch    Display a dashboard to watch monitor's events and state stop     signal the pg_autoctl service for it to stop reload   signal the pg_autoctl for it to reload its configuration status   Display the current status of the pg_autoctl service help     print help message version  print pg_autoctl version
+  + perform   Perform an action orchestrated by the monitor activate  Activate a Citus worker from the Citus coordinator run       Run the pg_autoctl service (monitor or keeper) stop      signal the pg_autoctl service for it to stop reload    signal the pg_autoctl for it to reload its configuration status    Display the current status of the pg_autoctl service help      print help message version   print pg_autoctl version

   pg_autoctl create
     monitor      Initialize a pg_auto_failover monitor node
-    postgres   Initialize a pg_auto_failover standalone postgres node formation  Create a new formation on the pg_auto_failover monitor
+    postgres     Initialize a pg_auto_failover standalone postgres node coordinator  Initialize a pg_auto_failover citus coordinator node worker       Initialize a pg_auto_failover citus worker node formation    Create a new formation on the pg_auto_failover monitor

   pg_autoctl drop
     monitor    Drop the pg_auto_failover monitor